 Public health experts encourage physical distancing to prevent the spread of the virus.
 Keeping a distance of 6 feet from others reduces the chances of inhaling respiratory droplets from an infected person when they cough or sneeze.
 Avoiding large crowds also reduces the chances of infection.
-The CDC recommends recommends avoiding crowds larger than 50.

 Should I wear a face mask in the community to prevent COVID-19?